diegowifi/open-source-fundamentals/README.md

 ###The benefits of writing code "for free"

 You can learn from other people's code to write better code yourself.
-Seeing an open source project you've worked on with other developers come together is one of the most rewarding feelings I've experienced as a developer, especially if it´s a big one with a lot of stars and forks on GitHub.
+Seeing an open source project you've worked on with other developers come together is one of the most rewarding feelings I've experienced as a developer, specially if it´s a big one with a lot of stars and forks on GitHub.

 **Show what you´ve built instead of talking about it**.
 Because *code wins arguments* ¿right?, your contributions to open source communities are amazingly attractive for employers, forget about writing a resume of how awesome you are and share links, repos, photos instead, to show the things you´ve worked on.